-The 2026 Seorak Musan Cultural Festival (설악무산문화축전) runs Friday, May 15 through Sunday, May 17 at the Sokcho Expo Park in central Sokcho.
-It is one of the more distinctive items on the city's May calendar — less a typical regional fair than a three-day civic and cultural event tied to the spiritual legacy of Venerable Musan Jo Oh-hyun (무산 조오현), the Buddhist monk whose decades on Seoraksan shaped much of modern Sokcho's cultural identity.
+The 2026 Seorak Musan Cultural Festival (설악무산문화축전) ran Friday, May 15 through Sunday, May 17 at the Sokcho Expo Park in central Sokcho.
+It was one of the more distinctive items on the city's May calendar — less a typical regional fair than a three-day civic and cultural event tied to the spiritual legacy of Venerable Musan Jo Oh-hyun (무산 조오현), the Buddhist monk whose decades on Mt.
+Seorak shaped much of modern Sokcho's cultural identity.

 This guide is written for foreign visitors and English-reading residents who want to understand why this festival exists, not just when it happens.
-Below you'll find the schedule, the historical context, and the practical logistics for attending.
+The 2026 edition is now an archive and planning reference: use it to understand the format, scale, and likely rhythm of future editions.

 Key Takeaways